-Disasters, like any life stressor, challenge the way we cope.
+Like any life stressor, natural disasters such as floods, earthquakes and tsunamis - and most recently the train derailment and explosion in Lac-Megantic, Quebec which claimed many lives - challenge the way we cope.
 Whether we learn about them on television or experience them personally, we can feel upset, fearful and anxious as a result, both for our own personal safety and that of our family, friends and community.
 Stressful events can also bring up feelings and memories of previous traumatic events thereby compounding the distress that we feel.